ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/DataLocationSelection.rst

 uses a parallel copy (using the *dcp* utility) to copy the archive MS to the output directory.
 This should run faster than using *mssplit*.

+To use this mode, you will need to have your SSH keys set appropriately in your ~/.ssh directory.
+The copying is run on *hpc-data*, under an SSH connection, and you need to be able to connect to it without providing a password.
+If there is an issue with your SSH keys, or you know *hpc-data* is unavailable, you can use regular **cp** by setting ``USE_DCP_TO_COPY_MS=false``.
+Note that this will be slower than the **dcp** option.

 The bandpass calibration datasets are treated the same way, although *mssplit* is always used (since the relevant scan needs to be split out).